+Drones, which were once a concept of science fiction, have morphed into a common military weapon as well as popular consumer good and even children's toy.
 These "toys" can be troubling, however.
 Not only can they be loud, but they're sometimes equipped with cameras and telephoto lenses.
 What should you do if you see that your neighbor is flying a drone over your property?
-Does the law prohibit such activity?
+Do any laws in the United States prohibit such activity?

 Legislation has not entirely caught up with new drone technology, however.
 The Federal Aviation Administration has passed regulations with the express intent of "minimiz[ing] risks to other aircraft and people and property on the ground."
-These rules largely exempt hobby and recreational flying, which may be what your neighbor is doing.
+These rules largely exempt hobby and recreational flying, which might be what your neighbor is doing.

 First of all, don't overreact, like the man in New Jersey who took out a gun and shot his neighbor's drone out of the sky.
 This sort of conduct will surely escalate tensions between you, and perhaps get you into deeper trouble with the police for criminal mischief.

 What if your neighbor does not respond to your emails, calls, or reasonable requests to fly the new toy elsewhere?
-You might have a cause of action in court known as private nuisance.
+You might have a cause of action in court, known as "private nuisance."
 The nuisance in this case, you could argue, is the noise of the drone—the whirring of the engine or blades—disrupting your quiet use and enjoyment of your premises.
 Filing a lawsuit will often prompt a neighbor to cease annoying conduct.

 You could also make a legal case for trespass.
 The drone is flying over your property, outside the bounds of your neighbor's yard.
 As mentioned above, you don't necessarily own all of the air rights above your property.
 But you probably do own the immediate air rights surrounding the top of your home.

-One of the more frightening aspects of personal drones is the possibility that they might include cameras.
+One of the more frightening aspects of personal drones is the possibility that they include cameras.
 These cameras could be powerful, allowing a snooping neighbor to hover over your property and see people and activities that the neighbor shouldn't be seeing.
 As discussed above, this has been a primary concern among the few states to pass drone legislation so far, and is likely to be addressed by additional states' new laws.

 Perhaps you have reason to believe that your neighbor's drone isn't just innocently flying, but is actually equipped with a camera.
-Even without drone-specific legislation, you should remember that you have a cause of action against your neighbor for the common law tort of invasion of privacy.
+Even without drone-specific legislation, remember that you have a cause of action against your neighbor for the common law tort of invasion of privacy.
 In court, you would be able to ask the judge for a temporary restraining order and injunction—essentially, a court order directing your neighbor not to fly the drone.